bbepis/XUnity.AutoTranslator/README.md

    * Free up to 1 million characters per day, but max 10 million characters per month.
  * [WatsonTranslate](https://anonym.to/?https://cloud.ibm.com/apidocs/language-translator), based on IBM's Watson.
 Requires a URL, username and password.
    * Free up to 1 million characters per month.
- * [ExciteTranslate](https://anonym.to/?https://www.excite.co.jp/world/english_japanese/), based on the Excite online translation service.
-Does not require authentication.
+ * LecPowerTranslator15, based on LEC's Power Translator.
+Does not require authentication, but does require the software installed.
-   * No limitations, but unstable.
-Also very slow.
+   * No limitations.
  * CustomTranslate.
 Alternatively you can also specify any custom HTTP url that can be used as a translation endpoint (GET request).
 This must use the query parameters "from", "to" and "text" and return only a string with the result (try HTTP without SSL first, as unity-mono often has issues with SSL).
    * Example Configuration:
-     * Endpoint=Custom
+     * Endpoint=CustomTranslate
      * [Custom]
      * Url=http://my-custom-translation-service.net/translate
    * Example Request: GET http://my-custom-translation-service.net/translate?from=ja&to=en&text=こんにちは
    * Example Response (only body): Hello
-   * If someone is willing to implement it, this could provide support for offline translators such as ATLAS or LEC as well, since it enables the scenario where you simply run a local web server that can serve translation requests.

 **Do note that if you use any of the online translators that does not require some form of authentication, that this plugin may break at any time.**